GlenKPeterson/PdfLayoutManager/README.md

 ==============
 ***Version 0.3.2***
 Added doc.close() inside the PdfLayoutMgr.save() method to ensure we free resources.
 Thank you @kbdguy for pointing this out!
 Upgraded PdfBox dependency to 1.8.10.
+Possibly figured out how to deploy to Nexus Sonatype so you don't have to build from source any more!

 ***Version 0.3.1***
 Upgraded PdfBox dependency to 1.8.9